ARION

 A small flock of colorful, three-winged birds flew overhead and glided down to the water’s edge of the lake.
 These had become a common sight in the crater valley, although watching them flap the feathers of their tails in an alternating pattern with their lateral wings could be a mesmerizing sight.

 The uncommon sight, however, was now studying the newcomers slowly approaching the fence where it stood with watchful eyes.
-Ken and Kate stopped several yards from the fence, wary how the whatsit — as Carson had called it — would react to them standing so close; Ken pulled his gun around and simply held it pointed at nothing but the sky.
+Ken and Kate stopped several yards from the fence, wary how the whatsit — as both Dave and Carson had called it — would react to them standing so close; Ken pulled his gun around and simply held it pointed at nothing but the sky.

 It was almost unnerving, the thing studying them, just as surely as the lions studied it.
 With a neck stretching three feet above its wide shoulders, it looked down through the twelve-foot fence at them.
 There were only a few inches between each of the horizontal fence slats, but the whatsit’s eyes watched them steadily.